katjam/growing-an-elm-app-with-whole-team/SLIDES.md

 ## Send "You got this" to future us

-- CODE: Functional peices are atomic.
-Someone can fix/ implement a part without knowing the whole.
-No hidden effects, nuances.
+- CODE: Functional peices are atomic<!-- .element class="fragment" -->
-- CODE: Easy to read the code and see what it does.
-No behind the scenes functional magic.
-More predicatble. the only magic is turning it into js.
+- CODE: Easy to read the code and see what it does<!-- .element class="fragment" -->
-- CODE: Invest time in modelling your use case up front.
-Noisy boiler plate not always helpful.
+- CODE: Invest time in modelling your use case up front<!-- .element class="fragment" -->

 Note:
 - Ironically, experienced developers seem to have more trouble reading Elm than beginners
 - Let's try to make them less suspicious / guarded
 - Elm makes people friendsly code - good for beginners, teams + future for evey project no matter level of experience/ time.
+- TICK: Someone can fix/ implement a part without knowing the whole.
+No hidden effects, nuances.
+- TICK:No behind the scenes functional magic.
+More predicatble. the only magic is turning it into js.
+- TICK: Noisy boiler plate not always helpful.

 ---